What is the Customer Retention Rate? How to calculate and boost your CRR?

 What is a good customer retention rate?

-2018 NPS and CX Benchmarks Report is a great source that gives information on the customer retention rate of the business worldwide in 2018 by industry.
+NPS and CX Benchmarks Report is a great source that gives information on the customer retention rate of the business worldwide by industry.

 The media and professional services industries lead the way with the customer retention rate of 84%, while hospitality, travel, and restaurants lag behind with 55%.

 In a perfect world, all our retention rates would be 100%, but reality shows us that it isn’t likely to happen due to forces both inside and outside of your control.
-Some companies achieve higher retention rates than the rest, just because each business has unique characteristics, and retention strategies vary from industries to industries.
+Some companies achieve higher retention rates than the rest, just because each business has unique characteristics, and retention strategies vary from industry to industry.

 The most pragmatic approach to establish an excellent retention rate is to measure and compare your current CRR against your own past performance.
 According to research by Frederick Reichheld of Bain & Company, an increase in customer retention rate by 5% boosts profits by 25% to 95%.
 Thus, even a slight improvement in your retention rate over time can accelerate your revenue manyfold.

-Tracking the percentage of customers you retain weekly, monthly, annually, or multiple years if you want to see a big picture, is one of the most efficient ways to determine if your company is going to prosper in the future.
+Tracking the percentage of customers you retain weekly, monthly, annually, or multiple years if you want to see the big picture, is one of the most efficient ways to determine if your eCommerce business is going to prosper in the future.

 There are a few reasons to explain why customer retention is critical to business growth and success: